aldia-ercule/timescale-docs/tutorials/OLD_grafana/grafana-timescalecloud.md

 1. Sign in to the [Timescale portal][tsc-portal].
 1. Click `Create service`.
-1. Click `Download the cheatsheet`.
+1. Click `Download the config`.
 This `.sql` file contains the credentials that you require to configure TimescaleDB as a data source on Grafana.

 </Procedure>